 Huw Rhys James

-Huw Rhys James completed a degree in German and Political Science at the University of Bristol prior to studying composition, piano and conducting at the Vienna Hochschule für Musik.
+Huw Rhys James completed a degree in German and Political Science at the University of Bristol prior to studying composition, piano and conducting at the University of Music and Performing Arts in Vienna.
 He began his career as a concert pianist before taking up an appointment as répétiteur and conductor at the Linz Landestheater, where he was also assistant chorus director.
 In 1994 he moved to the Vienna Volksoper, where his conducting engagements included The Consul and L’elisir d’amore.
-In 2002 he took a teaching position at the Music and Arts University of the City of Vienna where he teaches opera.
+In 2002 he took a teaching position at the Music and Arts University of Vienna where he teaches opera.
 His repertory as a conductor extends from the Baroque to the present day.

 Since 2009 Huw Rhys James has again made frequent appearances as a concert pianist, undertaking tours that have taken him to many European countries as well as to the United States and China.